 - Acceptance Rate – 80%

-Ryerson University, founded in 1948, is a Toronto-based university that houses the Ted Rogers School of Management, the largest undergrad business school in the country.
-RyeU has over a hundred programs and has grown to over 45,000 students.
-Since Ryerson is located in the heart of Toronto’s downtown area, it has easily roped in partnerships with public spaces and businesses close by.
-These collaborations led to the construction of four significant buildings for the Toronto community: the Mattamy Athletic Center, Yonge Street’s Student Learning Centre, the Ryerson Image Centre, and the Daphne Cockwell Health Sciences Complex.
+Established in 1948, Ryerson University is a Toronto-based university that houses the country’s largest undergraduate business school, the Ted Rogers School of Management.
+RyeU has over one hundred services and has expanded to more than 45,000 learners.
+Since Ryerson is situated in the heart of downtown Toronto, collaborations with public spaces and local businesses are easily roped in.
+These collaborations culminated in the construction of four important buildings for the Toronto community: the Mattamy Athletic Center, the Student Learning Centre of Yonge Street, the Ryerson Picture Centre, and the Health Sciences Complex of Daphne Cockwell.

 18. Lakehead University

 - Acceptance Rate – 83%

 Founded in 1965, Lakehead University now has three campuses in Thunder Bay, Orillia, and Ontario.
 With a strong acceptance rate of 83%, if you apply to this university, you will certainly be admitted.
 Lakehead focuses its education on the learner, understanding that each of its more than 8,600 students has the ability to be a respected future leader.
 Lakehead U is the proud host of the only globally accredited business school in the north of Ontario.
 It also has the Faculty of Law of Bora Laskin, the country’s first law program that incorporated licensing into its curriculum.
 A graduate of Lakehead law is immediately eligible to become a lawyer practicing, skipping the normal method of articling.